stablekernel/aqueduct/README.md

 [![Gitter](https://badges.gitter.im/dart-lang/server.svg)](https://gitter.im/dart-lang/server?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Aqueduct is a server-side framework for building and deploying REST applications.
-It is written in Dart.
+Aqueduct is a server-side framework for building and deploying multi-threaded REST applications.
+It is written in Dart and targets the Dart VM.
 Its goal is to provide an integrated, consistently styled API.
+If this is your first time viewing Aqueduct, check out [the tour](https://aqueduct.io/docs/tour/).

-The framework contains behavior for routing and authorizing HTTP requests, persisting data in PostgreSQL, testing, and more.
+The framework contains behavior for routing, OAuth 2.0, a PostgreSQL ORM, testing, and more.

 The `aqueduct` command-line tool serves applications, manages database schemas and OAuth 2.0 clients, and generates OpenAPI specifications.

-Aqueduct is well-tested, documented and adheres to semantic versioning.
+In-depth documentation is available [here](https://aqueduct.io/docs).

 ## Getting Started